 Must have management, organizational and communication skills

-Maintains high standard safety in lab
+Maintains a high standard of safety in the lab

 Laboratory analysts manage lab equipment